nikolainobadi/NnTestKit/README.md

 #### Setup Helpers
 Easily pass in any environment variables to be used in the app during UI tests. `IS_TRUE` is the default value, which simple sets the value of the passed in key to "true". `ProcessInfo` is extended to include a helper method to easily check for the existence of an `IS_TRUE` value within the environment.

+When UI testing, the environment variable `IS_UI_TESTING` is automatically passed into the environment.
+Like `ProcessInfo.isTesting`, `ProcessInfo.isUITesting` can be access by importing the smaller libarary `NnTestVariables` so it won't cause too much bloat if used in production.

 ```swift
 // App target
 import SwiftUI